enirevlow/bw-api-docs/docs/Asset-Management/Asset-Library.md

 ![](../assets/asset-library/after-adding.png)

 ## Updating an asset library

-The code snippet below shows how to update an asset library in VStitcher/Lotta.
+### Code snippet
 The library add function receives a JSON file (as a string) that contains all the library information.
 <!--DOCUSAURUS_CODE_TABS-->

 <!--Python-->